 My daughter Tanya Mathias, now 54 years old, is mentally challenged and autistic.
 I know what it is like to care for those suffering from mental and physical disabilities.
 For years I have worried about “What after me?"
 A caregiver plays a very important part in the well-being of a patient and it is very difficult to find trusted and reliable caregivers.
 Upon a visit to Nightingales Centre for Ageing and Alzheimer's, I was pleased to find how diligently and affectionately the patients are taken care of.
 This inspired me to associate myself with NMT and support their cause.

-Partnered with NMT to set up the Nightingales Trust Tanya Mathias Eldercare Centre
+Partnered with NMT to set up the Nightingales Trust Tanya Mathias Eldercare Centre, Bangalore

 I would like to share my sincere thanks to the staff and management for keeping our dear ones engaged and active.
 This has brought about marked improvement in the behavior and health condition of my mother.
 I am really thankful and grateful for the support each person extends in terms of pickup and drop or anything of concern which is handled very well at personal and professional level.
 Thanks would just not seem enough.
 At times we are at loss of words but just filled with gratitude and glad have found support in you guys.
 Thanks from the bottom of my heart!

-Daughter of a member at our Dementia Day Care Centre at JP Nagar
+Daughter of a member at our Dementia Day Care Centre, Bangalore

-Volunteered at Sandhya Suraksha - Home for Destitute Elderly Women
+Volunteered at Sandhya Suraksha - Home for Destitute Elderly Women, Bangalore

-I deeply appreciate the patient, consistent and compassionate care you are giving to those who become helpless with Dementia.
+I deeply appreciate the patient, consistent and compassionate care you are giving to the eldely, especially to those who become helpless with Dementia.
 Please keep up your good work and my best wishes and blessings to all your team members.

 Dr Ali Khwaja